Shanghai-Aitrox-Technology/EfficientSegmentation/README.md

 ## Get Started
 ### preprocessing
+1. Download [FLARE21](https://flare.grand-challenge.org/Data/), resulting in 361 training images and masks, 50 validation images.
-1. Copy image and mask to 'FlareSeg/dataset/' folder.
+2. Copy image and mask to 'FlareSeg/dataset/' folder.
-2. Edit the 'FlareSeg/data_prepare/config.yaml'.
+3. Edit the 'FlareSeg/data_prepare/config.yaml'.
    'DATA_BASE_DIR'(Default: FlareSeg/dataset/) is the base dir of databases.
    If set the 'IS_SPLIT_5FOLD'(Default: False) to true, 5-fold cross-validation datasets will be generated.
-3. Run the data preprocess with the following command:
+4. Run the data preprocess with the following command:
 ```bash
 python FlareSeg/data_prepare/run.py
 ```